amaseda/git-style-guide/README.md

   $ git checkout -b issue-15
   ```

+  > TODO: Can replace this part with something about referencing Jira IDs

 * Use *hyphens* to separate words.

 * When several people are working on the *same* feature, it might be convenient